 Introduction to PostgreSQL round

 Whenever we deal with numeric values in the PostgreSQL database, the precision and format in which we retrieve those values are of immense importance.
-The accuracy of the numbers carries a lot of importance in real-life use cases like, for example, the precision of the measurements of certain aircraft or machine equipment or any other instrument, numeric values related to currency and transactions, etc. This article will learn how we can round the numeric values into a particular integral value or up to the decimal points that we need while retrieving or manipulating the numeric data in the PostgreSQL database.
+The accuracy of the numbers carries a lot of importance in real-life use cases like, for example, the precision of the measurements of certain aircraft or machine equipment or any other instrument, numeric values related to currency and transactions, etc. This article will learn how to round the numeric values into a particular integral value or up to the decimal points we need while retrieving or manipulating the numeric data in the PostgreSQL database.

 Syntax: